cdev-framework/cdev-website/content/docs/examples/staticsite.md

 ### Add a Theme
 Using the terminal, navigate into the `quickstart` folder and run the following commands:
 {{<tool_tip key="warning" summary="Initializing a Repository">}}
-Ensure that a git repository(git init) from within the `quickstart` folder prior to adding the theme submodule.
+Ensure that a git repository(git init) is initialized from within the `quickstart` folder prior to adding the theme submodule.

 {{</tool_tip>}}